Machame Route 7 days Itinerary

 Day 1 Arrival in Tanzania

-Upon arrival at Kilimanjaro International Airport (JRO), you will be warmly welcomed by a representative from WeWild Travel and transferred to your hotel in Arusha, depending on your booking plan.
-This first day is designed for rest, preparation, and briefing before starting your Kilimanjaro adventure.
+Upon arrival at Kilimanjaro International Airport (JRO), you will be warmly welcomed by our representative and transferred to your hotel in Moshi, the gateway to Mount Kilimanjaro.

 Day 2: Trekking from Machame Gate (1,490m) to Machame Camp (2,980m)